-Holidaying in Brisbane for an Australian might be similar to a kiwi doing so in Hamilton, which is perhaps why it took me close to 30 years to visit.
-But two days turned out to not be long enough, Brisbane is my new favourite Australian City (overtaking Sydney) for a number of reasons:
+Holidaying in Brisbane for an Australian might be similar to a New Zealander doing so in Hamilton, which is perhaps why it took me close to 30 years to visit.
+But two days turned out to not be long enough – Brisbane is my new favourite Australian City (overtaking Sydney) for a number of reasons:

 You’ve really got to live somewhere for 12 months to fully understand a locations weather patterns.
 I visited Brisbane in October (mid Spring) when the weather was between 27 and 30 degrees Celsius and loved it though I imagine in Summer it can become unbearable outside of an air-conditioned building.

 Living in Wellington we have few absolutely stunning summer days each year and it sucks when these arise when you’re at work.
 I guess living in cities like Brisbane it’s not so bad working on a scorcher as you know there’ll be another one at the weekend!

 Not normally one to appreciate rivers, I loved walking Brisbane’s riverside, checking out the parks, gardens, galleries, restaurants and bars, but also imagining myself running the paths like the locals.